sagemath/trac_to_gh/Issue 4967.md

 # Issue 4967: [with patch] Trouble with .gaprc file when compiling from source

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4967

 Original creator: mmeulien